At Purple Oaks Academy we believe strongly in the importance of learning to read and the importance of developing a love of reading.

 At Purple Oaks Academy, we follow the progressive ‘book band’ scheme alongside the National Curriculum.
 Book bands ensure that reading books are correctly matched to the phonological reading level of the individual.
 The teaching of reading is progressive throughout Academy and children are provided with a variety of ways to acquire knowledge to know more and remember more.

-In the contest of our special school, reading skills and knowledge across the curriculum is supported through pedagogy and thinking aligned to the learning characteristics associated with autism.
+In the context of our special school, reading skills and knowledge across the curriculum is supported through pedagogy and thinking aligned to the learning characteristics associated with autism.

 We aim to overcome barriers which can impact on the skills and knowledge that relate to reading.